Camera Work: 1903–1906

-During this early period Stieglitz used Camera Work to expand the same vision and aesthetics that he had promoted in Camera Notes.
-He even used the services of the same three assistant editors who worked with him on Camera Notes: Dallett Fuguet, Joseph Keiley and John Francis Strauss.
-Over the years both Fuguet and Keiley contributed extensively to the journal through their own articles and photographs.
+During this early period, Stieglitz used Camera Work to expand the same vision and aesthetics that he had promoted in Camera Notes.
+He used the services of the same three assistant editors who worked with him on Camera Notes: Dallett Fuguet, Joseph Keiley, and John Francis Strauss.
+Over the years, both Fuguet and Keiley contributed extensively to the journal through their own articles and photographs.
 Strauss’ role appears to have been more in the background.
 Neither Stieglitz nor his associate editors received a salary for their work, nor were any photographers paid for having their work published.

 One of the purposes of the new journal was to serve as a vehicle for the Photo-Secession, an invitation-only group that Stieglitz founded in 1902 to promote photography as an art form.
-Much of the work published in Camera Work would come from the Photo-Secession exhibitions he hosted, and soon rumors circulated that the magazine was intended only for those involved in the Photo-Secession.
-In 1904 Stieglitz attempted to counter this idea by publishing a full-page notice in the journal in order to correct the "erroneous impression…that only the favored few are admitted to our subscription list."
-He then went on to say "…although it is the mouthpiece of the Photo-Secession that fact will not be allowed to hamper its independence in the slightest degree."
+Much of the work published in Camera Work came from the Photo-Secession exhibitions he hosted, and soon rumors circulated that the magazine was intended only for those involved in the Photo-Secession.
+In 1904, Stieglitz attempted to counter this idea by publishing a full-page notice in the journal in order to correct the "erroneous impression…that only the favored few are admitted to our subscription list."
+He then went on to say, "…although it is the mouthpiece of the Photo-Secession that fact will not be allowed to hamper its independence in the slightest degree."

 While making this proclamation in the journal, Stieglitz continued to unabashedly promote the Photo-Secession in its pages.
-In 1905, he wrote "The most important step in the history of the Photo-Secession" was taken with the opening of his photography gallery that year.
+In 1905, he wrote, "the most important step in the history of the Photo-Secession," was taken with the opening of his photography gallery that year.
 "Without the flourish of trumpets, without the stereotypes, press-view or similar antiquated functions, the Secessionists and a few friends informally opened the Little Galleries of the Photo-Secession at 291 Fifth Avenue, New York."